pythonindia/pyconindia/README.rst

 An example configuration file is available at ``conf/example1.cfg``.
 An example template file is available at ``conf/example1.template``.

-Any value inside the configuration can be overriden using a specially formatted environment variable.
+Any value inside the configuration can be overridden using a specially formatted environment variable.
 The environment variable name should be in this format: PUBLICITY_<SECTION>_<KEY>